kdkiser/A2DVI-Firmware/README.md

+# A2DVI Firmware: Digital Video now for Franklin Ace Computers

+This fork adds support for a stock configuration of the Franklin Ace 1200's video card.

 # A2DVI Firmware: Digital Video for Apple II Computers

 This is a firmware project for a digital DVI/HDMI video card for Apple II.